8 tricks up your auto dealer’s sleeve

 Car salespeople do this every day.
 You do it what, once a decade?
 The only possible way to offer a more level playing field is for you to do your homework before you hit the lot.

-Once you know what vehicle you want, you should walk in knowing around what price you should be paying.
+Once you know what vehicle you want, you should walk in knowing approximately what price you should be paying.

 Dealer trick 2.
 Imposing finance charge markups.